lfedgeai/AegisEdgeAI/docs/zkp.md

 Fidelity needs to prove that the propritary system prompt has not been tampered with in the MLOps pipeline before it handles PII and financial secrets.

 ## Solution
 The RAA generates a ZKP proving that its proprietary System Prompt contains the mandated compliance rules (e.g., "Always redact SSNs") without revealing the secret logic itself.
-This is critical for auditing AI Safety10.
+This is critical for auditing AI Safety.